JasonLocklin/Dissertation/VWM/Discussion.md

 covert orienting task *did* effectively show striking deficits of leftward orienting, but the task was not able to quantify their performance, reducing the power of the above analysis.
-Nevertheless, these strongly biased patients were also the three most neglecting on the clinical tests, further supporting the connection between leftward re-orienting on the covert orienting task, and the clinical measures.
-Future research should consider calibrating experimental parameters to suit the strongest neglecting patients if possible, or on a case-by-case basis.
+Nevertheless, these strongly biased patients also demonstrated the most severe deficits on the clinical tests of neglect, further supporting the connection between leftward re-orienting on the covert orienting task, and the clinical measures.
-Parameters such as the size, brightness, and eccentricity of stimuli, as well as other techniques like flashing stimuli, can be used to increase the saliency enough that more severely neglecting patients are able to respond.

 ### Comparison of the Tasks